leslieDLcy/stoexsim/README.md

 # stoexsim

-A stochastic implementation of the finite fault model in generating ground motions.
+Stochastic ground motion simulations with variability in model parameters.

 ## Introduction

 A CLI interface for the implementation of the EXSIM (stochasict finite-fault model).
 Particularly, we provide extra capabilities in modeling some key parameters as random variables to account for variability.

-> *A concise introduction is shown below while a thorough Python implementation can be found in another repo.*
+> *Note: A concise introduction is shown below while a thorough Python implementation can be found in another [repo](https://github.com/leslieDLcy/eqstochsim).*

 <details><summary>formulation of the Stochastic finite fault model</summary>
 <p>